-- the level of creativity displayed in the conceptual, formal/structural and musical ideas of each qualified submission; - the ability of the submitted musical examples to sustain a listener's attention over their entire length; - the level of authenticity and distinctiveness displayed in the composer's artistic voice: - the composer's ability to work successfully within the complex format of orchestral music (i.e. up to 60 musicians); and - the composer's capacity to generate high quality, original and professional musical material based on the 2022 AMP guidelines for instrumentation and duration.
+• the level of creativity displayed in the conceptual, formal/structural and musical ideas of each qualified submission;

+- the ability of the submitted musical examples to sustain a listener's attention over their entire length; - the level of authenticity and distinctiveness displayed in the composer's artistic voice;

-TECHNICAL MERIT (20 POINTS)
+• the composer's ability to work successfully within the complex format of Choral music (i.e. music for mixed voices, from 12-48 singers, plus additional instruments); and

+• the composer's capacity to generate high quality, original and professional musical material based on the 2024 AMP guidelines for instrumentation and duration.

+Technical Merit (20 points)

-The Jury will evaluate each qualified submission with the aim of identifying how well thought-out it is in regards to its use of rhythm, melody, harmony, timbre, texture, dynamics and orchestration.
+The Jury will evaluate each qualified submission with the aim of identifying how well thought-out it is in regard to its use of form, rhythm, melody, harmony, timbre, texture, dynamics, articulations and orchestration.
 They will evaluate these elements especially in regard to how well they express or positively reinforce the composer's purpose and intentions for the submitted work, and as they relate to the objectives of the Azrieli Music Prizes.

-THEMATIC FIT (20 POINTS)
+Thematic Fit (20 points)